 From 1964 until 1987 we were blessed to have the Sisters of Charity lead our school.
 We continue to follow in their charism to share the love, tenderness, and concern of Christ with all whom we meet, seeing Christ in everyone.
 Over time our school grew and co-educational classes went up to Year 6.
 With the help and support of the parish and school community many improvements were made to the school site: the building of a new classroom block, a new administration and library block, and the extension and landscaping of the playground.
 Those who helped to found and build our school inspired our school motto ‘Creating a difference’.

 We are proud to have St Joseph the Worker as our Patron.
-Through his hard work he was able to honour God, our Father, as he used the talents given to him.
+Through his hard work, he was able to honour God, our Father, as he used the talents given to him.
 As a carpenter, he was able to provide for the material needs of Mary and Jesus and provide us with an example of service and love.

-As partners in Catholic Education, our vision at St Joseph the Worker Catholic Primary School Auburn South is to develop an authentic Catholic primary school, based on our five building blocks of learning.
+Our Vision As partners in Catholic Education, our vision at St Joseph the Worker Catholic Primary School Auburn South is to develop an authentic Catholic primary school, based on our five building blocks of learning.

 The link between our school, St Joseph the Worker Catholic Primary School Auburn South, and the parish of St Peter Chanel – St Joseph is particularly strong.
 Fr Thomas Kurunthanam is our parish priest and he joins us each Tuesday to celebrate Mass.
 Fr Thomas leads the combined faith community of St Joseph the Worker and St Peter Chanel which welcomes people, and their inspirational stories, from all over the world.